Flood Exposure and Asset Repricing

 Unweighted & Geographic Intensity

 Geographic intensity: Replacing NFIP policy penetration with the LOMR polygon area / ZCTA area ratio as the intensity measure.
-Coefficients flip positive and are insignificant, reinforcing that the mechanism runs through insurance exposure (the mandate channel), not raw spatial overlap with reclassified zones.
+Coefficients flip positive and are insignificant, suggesting that raw spatial overlap with reclassified zones is not sufficient; the effect operates through channels tied to insurance exposure and risk information rather than geographic footprint alone.

 |---|---|---|---|